- Overview

 Our staff can assist you with acquiring any necessary vaccination or medication information required for foreign travel.
 Vaccination and immunization costs are not included in your total trip cost as you will have to obtain these at a medical facility where you live.
 If you have any questions or concerns about your immunizations, please contact your family physician before they are administered.

-Spaces can only be reserved for individuals who submit their application along with a trip deposit of $250.
+Spaces can only be reserved for individuals who submit their application along with a non-refundable trip deposit of $250.
 Each trip has a maximum number of spots available, and they are filled on a first-come, first-served basis, depending on the completion of the registration process.

 GHANA SHORT-TERM MISSION TRIP DATES: